dadulsawol-demo/my-first-repo/README.md

-# my-first-repo
+# My First Repository

-Learning GitHub and Git Basics
+## About
+This is my first GitHub Repository!
+I'm learning Version Control, Git, and GitHub.